 South County Crosscultural Council

-The South County Crosscultural Council was founded over twenty years ago to integrate newer residents into Laguna Beach.
-Starting with living room dialogues, where neighbors of diverse cultural backgrounds shared their life stories, we soon realized the need to offer English-as-a-Second Language (ESL) classes.
-We continue to create an atmosphere of open communication within our community to examine a new narrative for America: one that is built on mutual respect, understanding, and connectedness.
+The South County Crosscultural Council was founded over twenty years ago with the gaol of offering critical support and resources to newer residents into Laguna Beach.
+Starting with living room dialogues, where neighbors of diverse cultural backgrounds shared their life stories, we realized the need to offer support, resources and English-as-a-Second-Language (ESL) classes.
+We continue to create an atmosphere of open communication within our community, one built on mutual respect, understanding, and care.

 La Playa Center